 Once your bakery becomes profitable, then you as the owner can think about taking a salary!
-In a small operation, your salary might be a high percentage of the business's profits relative to how much labor you expend.
+In a small operation, your salary might be a high percentage of the business's profits relative to how much labour you expend.
 If you are the lead baker, accountant, and administrator, you can afford to pay yourself a higher percentage of the profits.

-Usually, a business owner’s salary is less than 50 percent of the profits.
+Usually, a business owner’s salary is less than 50 per cent of the profits.
 As the owner, you’ll have to make tough decisions about how much to pay yourself while also investing profits into the growth of the business.
 The first year can be especially daunting.
 But, by improving your sales with marketing and technology, you will put your bakery on the road to success.

 Timeline to breaking even